Crumlin Viaduct: Closure and demolition

-As a result of the Beeching Axe, the last booked westbound scheduled passenger train ran over the viaduct on Saturday 13 June 1964, the 8.55pm from Pontypool Road to Aberdare (High Level), arriving at 10.09pm, which was booked to stop at Crumlin (High Level) at 9.20pm.
-The very last eastbound train over the Vale of Neath line was the 8.45pm from Neath (General) to Aberdare (High Level) which on Saturdays was extended from Aberdare to Pontypool Road arriving there at 11.18pm, calling at Crumlin (High Level) at 10.54pm. but apparently ran only as far as Aberdare on that date.
+As a result of the Beeching Axe, the last booked westbound scheduled passenger train ran over the viaduct on Saturday 13 June 1964, the 8.55 p.m. from Pontypool Road to Aberdare (High Level), arriving at 10.09 p.m., which was booked to stop at Crumlin (High Level) at 9.20 p.m.
+The very last eastbound train over the Vale of Neath line was the 8.45 p.m. from Neath (General) to Aberdare (High Level) which on Saturdays was extended from Aberdare to Pontypool Road arriving there at 11.18 p.m., calling at Crumlin (High Level) at 10.54 p.m. but apparently ran only as far as Aberdare on that date.

 Preservation of the historic viaduct was discussed, and the structure was scheduled as being of architectural and historical interest by the Ministry of Housing and Local Government.
 But while the stone Hengoed Viaduct survived, a structural survey of the cast-iron Crumlin Viaduct showed its poor state, and resultant need for high investment to secure its future, let alone ongoing maintenance costs.
 The decision was therefore made to dismantle it because, by then, housing had extended into the lower valley area.

 In the period between closure of the NA&HR and dismantling operation beginning, scenes for the Universal Pictures film Arabesque, which starred Sophia Loren and Gregory Peck, were shot both on and around the viaduct.
 Its demolition, by Bird's of Swansea, began in June 1965 and took nine months, with the help of a Bailey bridge.

 The iron parts of the bridge had been completely dismantled by the end of 1967, and only the stone and cast concrete abutments now remain visible on the valley sides.